AkshaySakare/OpenGLStudyTest/README.md

 # OpenGLStudyTest
-In this I am studying openGL creat one small project in from basic understanding of the openGL
+In this I am studying openGLES creat one small project in from basic understanding of the openGLES